Rachel Plakon

 Rachel Saunders Plakon is an American politician serving as a member of the Florida House of Representatives for the 36th district.
 She assumed office on November 8, 2022.

 Education

 Plakon earned a Bachelor of Arts degree in mass media communication and journalism from Oral Roberts University and a Master of Business Administration from Florida International University.

 Career

 In 2001 and 2002, Plakon served as a community liaison and spokesperson for Governor Jeb Bush.
 She later worked as a real estate agent for Keller Williams Realty and land specialist for NAI Realvest.
 Since 2018, Plakon has been a member of the Florida Commission on the Status of Women.
 She also owns a real estate investment company.

+In the 2022 Florida House of Representatives elections, Plakon ran against Deborah Poulalion for the District 36 House of Representatives seat.

+In March 2023, Plakon sponsored HB 1521 in the Florida State Senate, an anti-trans bathroom bill, which is supported by Florida District 29 Representative Webster Barnaby, a Republican from Deltona who called trans people "demons" and "mutants".
+The bill, titled the "Safety in Private Spaces Act," considers it trespassing for a person to enter a bathroom opposite of their assigned sex at birth.
+A maximum penalty of trespassing in this case could be a prison term of one year or a fine of $1,000.

+In the 2024 United States elections, Plakon was reelected to the Florida District 36 House of Representatives seat.